LightYagami28/xeno-rat/README.md

 ## Issues, Bugs and Contributions 🐞

-If you find any issues or bugs, please report them [here](https://github.com/moom825/xeno-rat/issues).
-If you would like to contribute to the project, please fork the repository and submit a pull request.
-All contributions are welcome.
-If you don't know how to build the malware, or use it, then please don't open an issue as it will be closed as completed immediately.
-If you like the project, please leave a star!
+Report any issues or bugs [here](https://github.com/moom825/xeno-rat/issues).
+Contributions via forked repositories and pull requests are welcome.
+If you're unfamiliar with building or using the malware, refrain from opening issues, as they will be closed.
+Consider leaving a star if you appreciate the project!

 ## Legal Disclaimer ⚖️

 This tool is for educational purposes only.
-I am not responsible for any damage done by this tool.
-Please always stay within legal and ethical boundaries.
+The developer holds no liability for any damages incurred through its use.
+Always adhere to legal and ethical standards.

 ## License 📄